Share this article:

 And then—unless he needs to be spayed or neutered first—you can take your very grateful new dog home immediately!

 Adopting a dog is a serious years-long commitment.
 That's why the process is so involved.
-If you're having second thoughts at any point, listen to your instincts.
+If you're having second thoughts at any point, listen to your instinct.

 Share this article: